Jishnu-2608/Moderna-mRNA-Quantum-Optimization/Methodology.md

 - C (Cytosine)
 - G (Guanine)

-Only synthetic sequences were used to satisfy data privacy requirements.
+Synthetic sequences were used for experimentation and demonstration purposes.

+---

-## Step 2: Classical Benchmark
+## Step 2: RNA Secondary Structure Prediction

-The classical approach was used as a reference method.

-The Minimum Free Energy (MFE) represents the most stable RNA structure.
+The ViennaRNA package was used to predict the RNA secondary structure and calculate the Minimum Free Energy (MFE) for each RNA sequence.

-Classical energy values were calculated and used as a benchmark.
+These results serve as the classical biological reference.

+---

-## Step 3: Quantum Computing Approach
+## Step 3: Base Pair Identification

-A quantum circuit was created using Qiskit.

-The workflow included:

-- Quantum state preparation
-- Quantum circuit simulation
+Possible RNA base pairs were identified according to RNA pairing rules:

+- A – U
+- C – G
+- G – U (Wobble Pair)

+These valid base pairs were used to construct the optimization problem.

+---

+## Step 4: QUBO Model Construction

+The RNA folding problem was formulated as a Quadratic Unconstrained Binary Optimization (QUBO) model.

+The QUBO matrix includes:

-- Optimization-based energy comparison
+- Objective function for minimizing energy
+- Constraints to prevent invalid or conflicting base pairs

+This formulation allows the optimization problem to be solved using quantum algorithms.

+---

+## Step 5: Classical Optimization

+A classical optimization approach was used to search all possible binary solutions and identify the configuration with the minimum objective value.

+This solution serves as the baseline for comparison.

+---

+## Step 6: Quantum Optimization (QAOA)

+The QUBO problem was solved using the Quantum Approximate Optimization Algorithm (QAOA) implemented with Qiskit.

-The quantum approach was evaluated using a quantum simulator instead of real quantum hardware.
+The algorithm was executed on a quantum simulator to obtain the optimal solution.

+---

-## Step 4: Performance Comparison
+## Step 7: Performance Comparison

-Classical and quantum energy values were compared using:
+The results obtained from classical optimization and QAOA were compared using:

-- Energy values
+- Objective (energy) values
-- Average improvement
+- Selected RNA base pairs
-- Visualization graphs
+- Comparison graph

+---

 ## Tools and Technologies

-Programming Language:
+### Programming Language

 - Python

-Libraries:
+### Libraries

 - Qiskit
+- Qiskit Algorithms
+- ViennaRNA
 - NumPy
 - Pandas
 - Matplotlib

-Platform:
+### Platform

 - Google Colab

+---

 ## AI Usage Disclosure

 ChatGPT was used for:

-- Project documentation assistance
 - Code explanation
+- Documentation assistance
-- Repository organization guidance
+- Repository organization
+- Debugging support

-All generated content and code were reviewed, modified, and verified by the project developer.
+All generated content was reviewed, verified, and modified before inclusion in the final project.